The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Introduction

-We view it as the \textit{critical offspring distribution} of a (rooted and ordered) Galton-Watson tree denoted by $\tau$, which is then almost surely finite.
-See Section \ref{GWsec} for a formal definition.
-Several results are expressed in terms of the following functions
+We view it as the \emph{critical offspring distribution} of a (rooted and ordered) Galton--Watson tree denoted by $\tau$, which is then almost surely finite.
+See Section~\ref{GWsec} for a formal definition.
+Several results are expressed in terms of the following strictly convex functions: